About PublicVPNList

 Our mission

-Free VPN Catalog exists to make connectivity more open and more transparent.
-We maintain a public list of free VPN endpoints and deliver up-to-date speed, latency and uptime measurements so that anyone can quickly find a working, fast server without sign-ups, paywalls or spam.
+PublicVPNList exists to make connectivity more open and more transparent.
+We maintain a public list of free VPN endpoints and deliver up-to-date speed and latency measurements so that anyone can quickly find a working, fast server without sign-ups, paywalls or spam.
 Our ethos is simple: list openly, measure honestly, and keep the experience lightweight.

 We are not a traditional VPN provider and we do not run exit nodes used by your traffic.
 Instead, we curate and continuously test free configurations published by their owners or made available for public use, and we present the results in a consistent, verifiable way.
 That separation keeps us independent and focused on data quality.